 You know what they say, measure twice and cut once.
-You need to carefully measure the size of your entryway to make sure you get the right-sized door.
-The standard frame is 80 inches by 37 inches but your home may require a taller door or double doors.
+Carefully measure the size of your entryway to make sure you get the right-sized door.
+According to The Spruce, the standard front door size is 36″ x 80″, or about 3′ x 6’7″, but your home may require a taller door or double doors.

-If you have other features around your front doors such as sidelights or decorative transoms then you should consider hiring a professional to help.
+If you have other features around your front doors, such as sidelights or decorative transoms, it gets more difficult, and you should consider hiring a professional.

 Choose a front door that not only complements the appearance of your home but one that represents your family’s personality.

-Some of the more popular front door options at the moment is the classical and craftsmen designs which would suit a family with very traditional values.
-A family that’s a bit more eclectic or artistic may opt for a modern design featuring sleek lines or decorative glass panels.
+Some of the more popular front door options are the classical and craftsmen designs that would suit a family with very traditional values.
+A more eclectic or artistic family may opt for a modern design featuring sleek lines or decorative glass panels.

 You want to choose a door that visitors will associate with what is important to your family.

 Installing a new front door is a big endeavor.
-Contact us for a free quote for your home construction project.
+Your front door says a lot about you.
+It’s an introduction to your home for family, friends, and neighbors.